ccamara/reveal-hugo/content/2021-09-24-warwick-srse_interview/_index.md

 # What?

-What is a research software?
+What is a research tool?

 ---